pfefferle/mycroft-mark2-wyoming-satellite/README.md

     Hardware device with all software conversions
 ```

-But for the Mark II you should simply use the `default`.
+Just use the `default` settings for the Mark II.

 Record a 5 second sample from your chosen microphone: